honeycombio/workshop-advanced-instrumentation/01-_start-manual/README.md

 # Manual Instrumentation - "Starting point"

-This is the starting point for all the exercises.
+This is the starting point for all the examples.
 It consists of a service that will return a random year between 2015 and 2020.
 The service is duplicated in Java and Go for this workshop.

 When launched either service will listen on port `6001` for the `/year` endpoint.